ibm-cloud-docs/log-analysis/agent/config_agent_os_cluster.md

     `PROJECT` is the namespace where the LogDNA pods run.
 Set this value to **ibm-observe**.

-    `SERVICEACCOUNT_NAME` is the name of the service account that you use to deploy the LogDNA agent.
+    `SERVICEACCOUNT_NAME` is the name of the service account that you use to deploy the logging agent.
 Set this value to **logdna-agent**.

     ```
     oc adm policy add-scc-to-user privileged system:serviceaccount:ibm-observe:logdna-agent
     ```
     {: pre}

 5. Add a secret.
-The secret sets the ingestion key that the LogDNA agent uses to send logs.
+The secret sets the ingestion key that the logging agent uses to send logs.

     ```
     oc create secret generic logdna-agent-key --from-literal=logdna-agent-key=INGESTION_KEY -n PROJECT